egovernment/egovernment.github.io/_documentation/codebase/model-eregistrations.markdown

 If there's no online payment integration we may require investor to upload payment receipts.
 In interface list of payment receipt is handled very similarly as requirement uploads, and it's presented on step that follows requirement uploads.

-`paymentReceiptUploads.map` has predefined all possible payment receipt uploads, the final applicable set is resolved out of `costs.applicable` and is accessible at `paymentReceipt.applicable`.
+`paymentReceiptUploads.map` has predefined all possible payment receipt uploads, the final applicable set is resolved out of `costs.applicable` and is accessible at `paymentReceiptUploads.applicable`.

 ###### Submission forms (represented at `submissionForms` namespace)

 Final form sections that we require investor to fill.
 This sections are not about pursued registration specifically, but more about who will pick the registrations in the counter and at which institution.

-They are organized similarily to Data Forms.  `submissionForms.map` has predefined all possible form sections, the final set of forms that is displayed ot the user is accessible at `submissionForms.applicable`.
+They are organized similarly to Data Forms.  `submissionForms.map` has predefined all possible form sections, the final set of forms that is displayed to the user is accessible at `submissionForms.applicable`.

 In addition `submissionForms` come with `submissionForms.isAffidavitSigned` property at which we mark that user send the file to official part (Part B) confirming that all data is true.